-In 2014, the CeramTec Holding Group entered into an agreement governing an interest rate cap of EUR 441,040k linked to 3-month EURIBOR.
+In 2014, a CeramTec group company entered into an agreement governing an interest rate cap of EUR 441,040k linked to 3-month EURIBOR.
 The interest rate cap limits the maximum variable interest rate to 2 %.

 The following table shows the effects on the interest result assuming a hypothetical change of +/- 100 basis points to the variable USD and EUR interest rates.